AmjadKudsi/Tic-Tac-Tourney/README.md

 - **Presentation:** [AI Project 1 Final.pptx](https://github.com/AmjadKudsi/Tic-Tac-Tourney/blob/main/AI%20Project%201%20Final.pptx)
   - A presentation summarizing the execution of this project.

-## Instructions:

-1. **Notebook Execution:**
-   - Open the Jupyter Notebook file for a detailed walkthrough of the analysis.

-2. **SPSS Results:**
-   - Refer to the png files for screenshots of the SPSS results.

-3. **Dataset:**
-   - Access the dataset in for exploring the raw data.

-4. **Presentation:**
-   - Review the project's main findings and insights in the presentation.

-5. **PDF Report:**
-   - Delve into the detailed report for a comprehensive understanding of the project.

 Feel free to explore each section according to your interests.
 If you have any questions or suggestions, please contact the team members.